Child representatives are trained professionals who are appointed by the court for the following:

 The court has the discretion to make any cost orders, including the following:

 If you wish to have a child representative removed, you will need to file a summons via eLitigation at the LawNet & CrimsonLogic Service Bureau.
 You may choose to file the documents personally or through a lawyer.
 If you are represented by a lawyer, the documents will be filed by your lawyer.
-If you are representing yourself, you must follow the Rules of Court and the FJC Practice Directions to prepare your documents before heading down personally to do the filing.
+If you are representing yourself, you must follow the Family Justice Rules and the FJC Practice Directions to prepare your documents before heading down personally to do the filing.

 The removal of a child representative is subject to the court's discretion and only in exceptional cases where the circumstances warrant it, for example, if there is evidence the child representative does any of the following: